BorkoAXT/CSCraft/README.md

 # CSCraft

 CSCraft lets you write Minecraft Fabric mods in C# instead of Java.
-You write mod logic in C#, and CSCraft transpiles it into a working Fabric mod `.jar` — no Gradle or Java knowledge required.
+You write mod logic in C#, and CSCraft transpiles it into a working Fabric mod `.jar` — no Gradle, no Java knowledge, no manual setup required.

+One command: `dotnet build` does everything.

 ---